-In October 2014, we entered into an exclusive, worldwide license agreement with the UTS ("Melligen Cell License Agreement") in Australia to use insulin-producing genetically engineered human liver cells developed by UTS to treat Type 1 diabetes and insulindependent Type 2 diabetes.
-These cells, named "Melligen," were tested by UTS in mice and shown to produce insulin in direct proportion to the amount of glucose in their surroundings.
+In October 2014, we entered into an exclusive, worldwide license agreement with the UTS ("Melligen Cell License Agreement") in Australia to use insulin-producing genetically engineered human liver cells developed by UTS to treat Type 1 diabetes and insulin-dependent Type 2 diabetes.
+These cells, named "Melligen", were tested by UTS in mice and shown to produce insulin in direct proportion to the amount of glucose in their surroundings.
 In those studies, when Melligen cells were transplanted into immunosuppressed diabetic mice, the blood glucose levels of the mice became normal.
 In other words, the Melligen cells reportedly reversed the diabetic condition.

-In December 2014, we acquired from Austrianova an exclusive, worldwide license to use the Cell-in-a-Box[®] technology in combination with genetically modified non-stem cell lines which are designed to activate cannabinoid prodrug molecules for development of therapies for diseases and their related symptoms using of the Cell-in-a-Box[®] technology and trademark ("Cannabis Licensing Agreement").
-This allows us to develop a therapy to treat cancer through encapsulation of genetically modified cells designed to convert cannabinoids to their active form using the Cell-in-a-Box[®] technology.
+In December 2014, we acquired from Austrianova an exclusive, worldwide license to use the Cell-in-a-Box[®] technology and trademark in combination with genetically modified non-stem cell lines which are designed to activate cannabinoid prodrug molecules for development of therapies for diseases and their related symptoms using of the Cell-in-a-Box[®] technology and trademark ("Cannabis Licensing Agreement").
+This allows us to develop a therapy to treat cancer and other diseases and symptoms through encapsulation of genetically modified cells designed to convert cannabinoids to their active form using the Cell-in-a-Box[®] technology and trademark.

 In July 2016, we entered into a Binding Memorandum of Understanding with Austrianova ("Austrianova MOU").
-Pursuant to the Austrianova MOU, Austrianova will actively work with us to seek an investment partner or partners who will finance clinical trials and further develop products for our therapy for cancer, in exchange for which we, Austrianova and any future investment partner will each receive a portion of the net revenue of cancer products.
+Pursuant to the Austrianova MOU, Austrianova will actively work with us to seek an investment partner or partners who will finance clinical trials and further develop products for our therapy for cancer, in exchange for which we, Austrianova and any future investment partner will each receive a portion of the net revenue from the sale of cancer products.

-In October 2016, Bavarian Nordic/GSF and Bio Blue Bird further amended the Bavarian Nordic License Agreement ("Second Amendment") in order to: (i) include the right to import in the scope of the license; (ii) reflect ownership and notification of improvements; (iii) clarify which provisions survive expiration or termination of the Bavarian Nordic License Agreement; (iv) provide rights to Bio Blue Bird to the clinical data after the expiration of the licensed patent rights; and (v) change the notice address and recipients of Bio Blue Bird.
+In October 2016, Bavarian Nordic/GSF and Bio Blue Bird further amended the Bavarian Nordic License Agreement ("Second Amendment to Bavarian Nordic/GSF License Agreement") in order to: (i) include the right to import in the scope of the license; (ii) reflect ownership and notification of improvements; (iii) clarify which provisions survive expiration or termination of the Bavarian Nordic License Agreement; (iv) provide rights to Bio Blue Bird to the clinical data after the expiration of the licensed patent rights; and (v) change the notice address and recipients of Bio Blue Bird.

-In August 2017, we entered into a Binding Term Sheet ("Term Sheet") with SG Austria and Austrianova pursuant to which the parties reached an agreement to amend certain provisions in the SG Austria APA, the Diabetes Licensing Agreement, the Cannabis Licensing Agreement and the Vin-de-Bona Consulting Agreement.
+In August 2017, we entered into a Binding Term Sheet ("Binding Term Sheet") with SG Austria and Austrianova pursuant to which the parties reached an agreement to amend certain provisions in the SG Austria APA, the Diabetes Licensing Agreement, the Cannabis Licensing Agreement and the Vin-de-Bona Consulting Agreement.

-The Term Sheet provides that our obligation to make milestone payments to Austrianova will be eliminated in their entirety under; (i) the Cannabis License Agreement; (ii) the Diabetes License Agreement; and (iii) the SG Austria APA.
-The Term Sheet also provides that the scope of the Diabetes License Agreement will be expanded to include all cell types and cell lines of any kind or description now or later identified, including, but not limited to, primary cells, mortal cells, immortal cells and stem cells at all stages of differentiation and from any source specifically designed to produce insulin for the treatment of diabetes.
+In May 2018, the Company entered into the amendments contemplated by the Binding Term Sheet ("Binding Term Sheet Amendments").
+The Binding Term Sheet Amendments provide that our obligation to make milestone payments to Austrianova is eliminated in their entirety under the: (i) Cannabis License Agreement; and (ii) the Diabetes License Agreement, as amended.
+The Binding Term Sheet Amendments also provide that our obligation to make milestone payments to Kaustria pursuant to the SG Austria APA, as amended and clarified, is eliminated in their entirety.
+One of the Binding Term Sheet Amendments also provides that the scope of the Diabetes License Agreement is expanded to include all cell types and cell lines of any kind or description now or later identified, including, but not limited to, primary cells, mortal cells, immortal cells and stem cells at all stages of differentiation and from any source specifically designed to produce insulin for the treatment of diabetes.